rubykaushik/CustomMenuItem/README.md

 # CustomMenuItem
-This project creates cuatom menu items and shows its selection behaviour in translucent and non-translucent enviornment.
+This project creates custom menu items and shows its selection behaviour in translucent and non-translucent enviornment.